An Empirical Analysis of Feature Engineering for Predictive Modeling: Results Analysis

 \subsection{Neural Network Results}

-For each engineered feature experiment a stochastic gradient descent \cite{spall2005introduction} trained deep neural network was used.
-A learning rate of \num{1e-05} and a momentum of $0.9$ were used.
-The same set of hyper-parameters were used for each engineered feature experiment.
-The deep neural network contained a number of input neurons equal to the number of inputs needed to test that engineered feature type.
-Likewise, a single output neuron was used to provide the value generated by the specified engineered feature.
-There are 5 hidden layers that, when viewed from the input to the output layer contain 400, 200, 100, 50, and 25 neurons respectively.
+For each engineered feature experiment, create an ADAM \cite{kingma2014adam} trained deep neural network.
+We made use of a learning rate of 0.001, $\beta_1$ of 0.9, $\beta_2$ of 0.999, and $\epsilon$ of $1 \times 10^{-7}$, the default training hyperparameters for Keras ADAM.

+The deep neural network contained the number of input neurons equal to the number of inputs needed to test that engineered feature type.
+Likewise, a single output neuron provided the value generated by the specified engineered feature.
+When viewed from the input to the output layer, there are five hidden layers, containing 400, 200, 100, 50, and 25 neurons, respectively.
 Each hidden layer makes use of a rectifier transfer function \cite{glorot2011deep}, making each hidden neuron a rectified linear unit (ReLU).
-The results of these deep neural network engineered feature experiments are provided in Figure \ref{fig:error_dann}.
+We provide the results of these deep neural network engineered feature experiments in Figure \ref{fig:error_dann}.

-All mean square (MSE) error values for Figures 1-4 are clamped at 0.05.
-For all MSE values above 0.05, the model is considered to have failed the feature engineering experiment.
-The deep neural network failed to synthesize the ratio and ratio-difference features.
-All other feature experiments were within an acceptable MSE level.
+The deep neural network performed well on all equation types except the ratio of differences.
+The neural network also performed consistently better on the remaining equation types than the other three models.
 An examination of the calculations performed by a neural network will provide some insight into this performance.
 A single-layer neural network is essentially a weighted sum of the input vector transformed by a transfer function, as shown in Equation \ref{eq:neuron}.